 The direction of the fabricated wind can also be important for torsion spring applications due to the leg bearing/attachment location having to be on the left or right side upon assembly.
 A torsion spring is normally supported by a rod (mandrel) that is coincident with the theoretical hingeline of the final product.

 Hold the spring in one hand, and the calipers in the other hand.

-The highest grades of spring wire are used when fabricating our springs.
-To create cost-effective warehousing of our stock spring inventory for our customers, we offer material certification as custom springs only.
-Certifications of conformance for geometric tolerances set by the Spring Manufacturers Institute (SMI) are available for our stock springs upon request.
+The highest grades of spring wire are used when fabricating our torsion springs.
+To create cost-effective warehousing of our stock spring inventory for our customers, we offer material certification for custom springs only.
+Certifications of conformance for geometric tolerances set by the Spring Manufacturers Institute (SMI) are available for stock torsion springs upon request.

-The term "spring steel" is a stock inventory term covering music wire, hard-drawn(MB) wire, and oil-tempered wire.
-Additionally, our extension spring materials include stainless steel (300/400/600 series), beryllium copper, and phosphor bronze.
+The term “spring steel” is a stock inventory term covering music wire, hard-drawn(MB) wire, and oil-tempered wire.
+Additionally, our torsion spring materials include 300/400/600 series stainless steel.

-Our extension springs contain a selection of commonly requested finishes:
+Our stock torsion springs come in a selection of commonly requested finishes:

 Passivated (upon request)